pomdb/pomdb-go/README.md

 ### Optimistic concurrency control

-PomDB also supports optimistic concurrency control, enhancing efficiency by allowing concurrent data access and resolving conflicts when data changes during a transaction.
-This method can increase the likelihood of conflicts and retries in environments with frequent updates.
+Optimistic concurrency control allows concurrent access and resolves conflicts as they occur.
+This approach offers higher throughput but may lead to increased conflicts and retries in environments with frequent data updates.
 To enable it, set the `Optimistic` field of the client to `true`:

 ```go
 var client = pomdb.Client{